aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 And that is the grand finale of this strange, little piece of malware.

 Looking at not just the simplicity of the malware, but also the way the malware was designed, I feel it’s safe to say that either the person who created it is very inexperienced or experimenting with what’s possible.
 Didn't care, maybe?
 What about a lack of time to develop the malware further?
 Many different possibilities.

-I like to think however made it went for a hot dog and left their PC unlocked, only to have a colleague trying to pull a prank but accidentally upload the malware.
+I like to think whoever made it went for a hot dog and left their PC unlocked, only to have a colleague trying to pull a prank but accidentally upload the malware.
 Perhaps one day we will know.

 However, it’s important not to underestimate malware, even one as silly as this.
 To a person who didn’t invest the time studying the malware’s assembly and operation it very much seems that the files on the system have been encrypted.